-MinkasuPay granted patent for its pioneering biometric 2-Factor Authentication technology
+Minkasupay Granted Patent For Its Pioneering Biometric 2-Factor Authentication Technology

 Marquee merchants such as MakeMyTrip, JioMart, TataCLiQ, Paytm Money, Yatra, FirstCry, AngelOne, ICICI Prudential, Goibibo, 5paisa, Ixigo and EaseMyTrip have adopted the MinkasuPay biometric 2FA solution to offer a frictionless in-app payment experience to their customers.

-Sanjeev Moghe, President & Head – Cards and Payments, Axis Bank said, “As India embraces digital transformation, ensuring secure banking solutions for our customers remains a top priority at Axis Bank.
+Sanjeev Moghe, President & Head ï¿1⁄2 Cards and Payments, Axis Bank said, ï¿1⁄2As India embraces digital transformation, ensuring secure banking solutions for our customers remains a top priority at Axis Bank.
 Recognizing the need for alternatives to OTP-based authentication to enhance digital payment security, we were delighted to partner with MinkasuPay.
-This collaboration enabled us to offer biometric authentication for our net banking transactions, reinforcing Axis Bank’s commitment to leading the way in digital payment security while providing a seamless payment experience.
-We are also exploring other forms of authentication (Non OTP) including biometric based for card transactions to enhance security of transactions.”
+This collaboration enabled us to offer biometric authentication for our net banking transactions, reinforcing Axis Bankï¿1⁄2s commitment to leading the way in digital payment security while providing a seamless payment experience.
+We are also exploring other forms of authentication (Non OTP) including biometric based for card transactions to enhance security of transactions.ï¿1⁄2

 About Minkasu Inc.: Minkasu Inc. is a mobile payments company headquartered in the Silicon Valley, California, with offices in India.
 MinkasuPay is the pioneer of biometric authentication solutions for payments in India.
 It provides a game changing 2-Factor Authentication solution backed by patents and offers the most frictionless payment experience in the merchant apps.
 MinkasuPay is offered in partnership with the banks, and it is the smoothest payment experience in India today.
 It helps merchants achieve significant increase in success rates and it helps banks reduce fraud.
 For more details visit: